matterholt/matterholt.github.io/post/blogListComponent.md

----
-title: Build a Blog list Component
-slug: The first component to build for the Blog
-category:
-  -React
-  -BuildComponent
- date:
----

 # Blog List Component Build

+building a blog is easy. but there are thing we need to think about

 ## Tech Stack

 ------another page
-Not going to lie but it is mostly determined buy personal preferance. but I want to keep an open mind and I want to learn new thing. but i want to stick with react base
+Not going to lie but it is mostly determined buy personal preference. but I want to keep an open mind and I want to learn new thing. but i want to stick with react base

 ## Component Concept